 IPA | 4.7% | 2 Litres

 If you don’t fancy the pub and are keen to be a bit more adventurous, try creating your own beer batter at home.
 Adding beer can create extra flavour, and the carbonation will make the batter golden, light and crispy.
-Lagers work best for this, their delicate flavour will not be too bold or overpowering and the subtle malt and hop flavors will complement the fish.
+Lagers work best for this; their delicate flavour will not be too bold or overpowering and the subtle malt and hop flavours will complement the fish.
 A stout could be interesting.
 This will add a slight chocolaty, malty sweet profile and maybe coffee notes too.
 The stout will be delicious for frying fish but also for a veggie alternative, potatoes and onion rings.

 We suggest staying clear of very hoppy beers.
 The hops will isomerise and turn bitter, the aromas also are too fragile to stand up to frying.

-So whether you're going to the pub or making your own batter, we sincerely hope you enjoy it.
+So, whether you're going to the pub or making your own batter, we sincerely hope you enjoy it.
 Long live the nation's favourite!

 Lager | 5.9% | 24 x 33 cl